augustoibarrola/ng-portfolio-2022/README.md

 ## TODO

-- [ ] Refactor all components + routings for everything.
+- [ ] Refactor all components + routings for everything. fwd